alronz/b2c-database-selection/MongoDB/Data Modeling/relational_data.md

 ##### Many-To-Many Relationship

-In general, it would be a better idea to use the normalised way using references in order to model many-to-many relationship to prevent data redundancy.
+In general, it would be a better idea to use the normalised model using references in order to model many-to-many relationship to prevent data redundancy.
 Below I will show how it will be if we model this relationship using both normalised and denormalised models.

-An example if you want to model the many-to-many relationship between products and categories.
+An example, if you want to model the many-to-many relationship between products and categories.
 Each product can be in more than one category and each category can have more than one product.
 If we use the normalised model to define this relationship using references, we can do something like this:

 Categories: